-Recently there has been a real push to use flat harnesses in training loose leash walking.
-Many people wonder why since harness are typically seen as causing pulling.
+Recently there has been a real push to use flat body harnesses in training loose leash walking.
+Many people wonder why since harnesses are typically seen as causing pulling.

 1. First, the harness itself does not cause pulling, it is the two of you pulling against each other that does.